sustainable-software-sustainability/website/content/goals.md

 To:

 + ensure efforts and results are balanced.
 + develop a website for the WOSSS efforts and associated workshops
-+ develop a way to onboard/offboard the delivery team and the oversigh team at WOSSS
++ develop a way to onboard/offboard the delivery team and the oversight team at WOSSS
 + to have relevant governance documents and processes in place
   + e.g. A code of conduct